stylekit/stylekit.github.io/_posts/2017-02-03-Carthage-and-nested-frameworks.md

 6. Drag and drop the .frameworks located in ``Carthage/Build/<Platform>/``

 ## 2. The Manual workflow:
-1. inlcude all the repos you want to use in a cartfile on your local machine
+1. include all the repos you want to use in a cartfile on your local machine
 2. In terminal Do ``carthage update --no-build`` (this downloads all repos but skips building)
 3. Then do carthage build <name-of-repo> for each child dependency starting with the farthest descendants
 4. When you have built your last item drag and drop the .frameworks located in ``Carthage/Build/<Platform>/``